claus/storyblok-rich-text-react-renderer/README.md

 2. Links that you might want to pass through your app's router

-Instead of HTML markup, `storyblok-rich-text-react-renderer` outputs React elements, and provides options to map any Stoyblok rich text element to custom React components.
+Instead of HTML markup, `storyblok-rich-text-react-renderer` outputs React elements, and provides options to map any Storyblok rich text element to custom React components.

 ## Installation